astrograzl/Circuits/Readme.md

 > Drink more coffee, wine or beer.
 > Start hacking, share you ideas.

 Each directory contains per one game.
 The code and scheme for [Arduino](https://www.arduino.cc/) controller and code for [Processing](https://www.processing.org/) interface.
+The controller comunicate with the computer over serial line, so **Do not unplug the USB cable!** For convenience firts uploud the program to the Arduino, and then next run the Processing sketch.

 ![Environment](https://github.com/astrograzl/Circuits/raw/master/circuits.png)